snehitvaddi/PotholeAlert/README.md

-# Pothole Detection & Authority Alerting using Flutter APP & Deep Learning.
+## Pothole Detection & Authority Alerting App using Flutter & Deep Learning.
 ![FLutter APP UI](https://github.com/snehitvaddi/PotholeAlert/blob/master/Untitled%20design.jpg)

+This app captures image and classifies if it contains Pothole or not.
+If pothole is present, app gets location and sends mail to the corresponding authories based location pothole is found(Distinct Emailing is still under development).

 Learn how to build a tensorflow model on Techable Machine and then run it on flutter app.
 * [Youtube Tutorial](https://www.youtube.com/watch?v=-5kUv47xKy0)